When you consider that over 200 billion emails are sent every day, you’ll want to make sure that your email provides an easy-to-use, engaging layout.

 - Get social!
 Including social media icons in each send gives readers a way to get to these networks, and encourages brand loyalty and engagement.
 By adding it to the footer, you’re providing access without distracting from the main message.

 - Add a “view in browser” link.
 While not a requirement, this link will make it much easier for customers to view and share your email.
 If there is a glitch in a reader’s inbox, if they’re having issues on their mobile device, or if they just love your content and want to share the email, this link is important to improving user experiences.

-Here are some of my favorite layouts for your header, navigation and footer.
+Here are a few some of my favorite layouts for your header, navigation, and footer.